Please review the following frequently asked questions. The questions are arranged in sections, to help you find the information you need.

 - A description of your study methodology

-- Certificate of CITI Research Ethics Training for all individuals who will carry out the research (and Faculty Advisor for student PIs)
+- Certificate of CITI Research Ethics Training for all individuals who will carry out the research, and, if students, the faculty advisor CITIs.

 I'm a researcher from another institution, but I do not already have approval from an IRB.
 How can I work with the SEU IRB?